Santa Barbara County is reporting the deaths of eight more people who had COVID-19.

 Three free community coronavirus testing sites are open in Santa Maria, Buellton, and Goleta.

-Additional testing is available next to the Santa Maria Health Care Center through Friday, and a mobile testing unit is also now in operation at CenCal Health in Santa Barbara for at least the next two weeks.
+Additional testing is available next to the Santa Maria Health Care Center on Tuesdays through Fridays, and a mobile testing unit is also now in operation at CenCal Health in Santa Barbara.

 Appointments are required at all locations.
 Click here for information on how to make an appointment.